dyq0811/Game2048_withAI/README.md

 Hello, welcome to game 2048!

-To play the game:
-run file game2048.py
+Run file game2048.py to play the game.

-To test the artificial intelligence: run file ai_tester.py call function: testAI() or testRandom()
+Run file ai_tester.py and call function: testAI() or testRandom() to test the artificial intelligence.

 HAVE FUN :)